Universal gun background checks returns to Congress. And now Democrats have the House.

 Radcliffe Haughton killed four people, then turned the gun on himself.
 But if he had tried to get that gun from a licensed dealer, the sale likely would have been blocked.
 He was legally disqualified from owning a firearm because he was subject to a restraining order for abusing his wife, Zina, who became one of his shooting victims.

-"Had there been a background check done, chances are she'd still be with us today," says her brother, Elvin Daniel.
+"Had there been a background check done, chances are she'd still be with us today," her brother, Elvin Daniel, says.
 "If we can prevent one family from going through what we went through, I think that would be a tremendous help."

 State laws vary, but under current federal law licensed dealers such as sporting goods stores must conduct background checks to find out if buyers are legally qualified to purchase a firearm and do not, for example, have a felony record or domestic violence conviction.
 Private sellers at gun shows or across the backyard fence, on the other hand, are not required to check a potential buyer's background.

 Internet sites such as Armslist.com make it easy to find a nearby seller.
-Everytown For Gun Safety, which supports the House bill, says the site posted 1.2 million ads last year where no background check was required.
+Everytown For Gun Safety, which supports the House bill, says the site posted 1.2 million ads last year in which no background check was required.

 To the group's president, John Feinblatt, "It's a little bit like if you went to the airport today and there were two lines, one where you had to go through screening by TSA and the other where you could just waltz through."